MahmudulHasan11085/AI-Driven-Ultrasound-Mammography-and-Histopathology-and-VLM-Based-Breast-Cancer-Diagnosis/README.md

 both financial and emotional burdens on patients.
 With a user-friendly web interface for clinicians, the system is intended for large-scale deployment.
 Guided by the 3L principle—low cost, low error, and low invasiveness—it is expected to be an efficient, accurate, and patient-centered solution for breast cancer diagnosis.
+This project is funded by DBL group, Bangladesh.

 **⚠️ This project is ongoing!**